 - Basic premise – When Abby accepts a temporary assignment in the wilds of Yorkshire as personal assistant to a widowed novelist, she assumes he’s an ageing recluse.
 Jack Blane is anything but.
 Still struggling to get his life and career back on track after his wife’s death, Jack isn’t ready for a breath of fresh air like Abby.
 Snowed in at his winter retreat, as the weeks go by, Abby must rethink her policy of never getting involved at work … and Jack must decide if he’s willing to risk love a second time.

-Warm Hearts in Winter is due for release on 30th September from Astraea Press.
+Warm Hearts in Winter is due for release on 30th September.